 But Paltrow's personal life took another blow following the death of her father in October 2002.
 Deeply depressed, Gwyneth finished filming the feature Sylvia (2003), playing real life poetess Sylvia Plath, then dropped out of two films to take a break before filming Proof (2005), playing the role of a daughter who comes to the aid of her dying father.

 Things finally began to look up for Paltrow in December 2003 when she found out that she and longtime boyfriend, Coldplay singer Chris Martin, were expecting a child.
 They were married on December 5, 2003 and their daughter, Apple Blythe Alison Martin, was born on May 14, 2004 in London, England.
 In 2006, she gave birth to a son, Moses Bruce Anthony Martin, in New York City.
 On December 13, 2010, she received a star on the Hollywood Walk of Fame.

-She kept busy after giving birth, with roles in Iron Man (2008), Iron Man 2 (2010) and Country Strong (2010), in which she did her own guitar playing and singing for her role as a country music star.
+She kept busy after giving birth, with the role of Pepper Potts in Iron Man (2008) and Iron Man 2 (2010).
+In Country Strong (2010)h she did her own guitar playing and singing for her role as a country music star.
 She sang the title song from the movie while accompanying herself on acoustic guitar live at the Country Music Awards on November 10, 2010.
 Less than a week later, Gwyneth showed off her vocal skills again when she guest starred on the hit series Glee as the coolest substitute teacher ever, performing "Forget You" by Cee-Lo Green.
 She went on to reprise her role as Pepper in Iron Man 3 (2013), Spider-Man: Homecoming (2017) and Avengers: Infinity War (2018).